 The study revealed the following:

-• Those people who used psychiatric medications were twice as likely to suffer a heart disease.
-They were thrice as likely to have stroke compared with those who did not take medications.
+- Those people who used psychiatric medications were twice as likely to suffer a heart disease.
+They were thrice as likely to have a stroke compared with those who did not take medications

-• Healthcare comes as the third biggest issue because a lot of patients with mental health disorders may find it difficult to communicate their needs with the healthcare provider.
-It is possible that they not get the adequate care for the symptoms that they experience.
-Dr. Goldie said there is a need for improved integration as well as collaboration.
+- Healthcare comes as the third biggest issue because a lot of patients with mental health disorders may find it difficult to communicate their needs with the healthcare provider

 The Heart and Stroke Foundation spokesperson Dr. Brian Bake, a psychiatrist who specializes in people with heart diseases, said that it is very important for people to be given treatment for their mental health issues and for them to proactively speak with their doctors.